Magomed Khashiev: Terrorist activity

-Khashiev, an emir of the wahhabi jamaat of the Sunzhensky region, joined the gangs of Kazbek Turazhiev and Batyr Ozdoev.
+Khashiev, an emir of the wahhabi jamaat of the Sunzhensky region, joined gangs of Kazbek Turazhiev and Batyr Ozdoev gangs.
 Khashiev started his terrorist activities after he had been trained as a fighter in a Khattab's camp on the outskirts of Serzhen-Yurt, Shali region, Chechnya.
 The terrorist was the mastermind behind subversive-terrorist actions.
 He was implicated in a car bombing in September 2003 by the Office of the Federal Security Service for the Republic of Ingushetia.
 He had his hand in the explosion that occurred on the Nazran-Moscow train in October 2003 as well as in the terrorist attacks on the Caucasus road running through the region bordering the North Ossetia-Alania Republic.
 His accomplices murdered 3 MOI officers in Ingushetia three months ago.

 Khashiev wore a Shakhid belt when travelling in Chechnya and Ingushetia.
 However he enjoyed no respect of the Sunzhensky jamaat's rank-and-file members as he was arrogant and had pocketed money allocated by foreign extremist organisations.
 Rebels who have been detained in Chechnya or Ingushetia say M. Khashiev had sexual liaisons with Abu-Dzeid, a notorious Arab mercenary who headed a gang operating in Ingushetia and followed instructions of Abu al-Valid and S. Basaev.